nobulart/flowtest/README.md

-A simple web app displaying iris.csv in a table.
+Flask API
+A simple API with /hello and /data endpoints.
+Installation
-1. Install Node.js 16+
+1. Install Python 3.9+
     2. Install dependencies: